aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### getCurrentPageItem() {#getCurrentPageItem--}

 <b>@deprecated.</b> Please use the 'currentPageItem' property instead.
-Represents the current page item showing for the page field (valid only for page fields).
+Represents the current selected page item of the page field to filter data.
+Only valid for page fields.

 ```javascript
 getCurrentPageItem() : number;